-Over the past 12 years, I’ve created hundreds of screencast tutorial videos and promo videos for some of the most notable companies in the WordPress industry, including Automattic, WooCommerce, GoDaddy, Liquid Web, Namecheap, and others.
+Over the past 15 years, I’ve created more than 1,500 promotional and tutorial videos for some of the most notable companies in the WordPress industry, including Automattic, WooCommerce, GoDaddy, Namecheap, Awesome Motive, and many more.

 In 2018, I launched 101Videos — a service dedicated to creating excellent custom tutorial videos.